-- 5.8.1 If the proposed development is for a new building, the owner or developer must provide a Real Property Report, prepared by an Alberta Land Surveyor after the footing has been installed, but before any flooring or framing work has commenced, and in the case of a slab foundation, before concrete is poured, certifying that the building under construction meets the yard and setback requirements of the Land Use By-law and the Alberta Building Code. - 5.8.2 A person to whom a development permit has been issued shall obtain, where applicable, from the appropriate authority permits relating to building, sewers, water mains, electricity and highways, and all other permits required in connections with the proposed development. - 5.8.3 The applicant shall be financially responsible during construction for any damage by the applicant, his servants, suppliers, agents or contractors to any public property.
-The applicant shall repair, reinstate, or pay for the repair or reinstatement to original condition of any street, curbing, sidewalks, walkways, boulevard landscaping or trees, utility appurtenances and any other public facility or utility. - 5.8.4 Further to 5.8.3., as a condition of issuing a development permit, the Development Authority may require the applicant to post a \$10,000 bond to cover the cost of repairing roads and other municipal improvements damaged as a result of the work authorized in the permit. - 5.8.5 As a condition of issuing a development permit for major landscaping, the Development Authority may require the applicant to post a bond (up to \$10,000) to cover the cost of ensuring the landscaping is completed to the satisfaction of the Development Authority. - The applicant shall take precautions, including the placement of silt fences or traps, to prevent soil or debris from being spilled on public streets, lanes sidewalks, and the lake, and shall not place soil or any other materials on adjacent properties without permission in writing from adjacent property owners.
+- 5.8.1 If the proposed development is for a new building, the owner or developer must provide a Real Property Report, prepared by an Alberta Land Surveyor after the footing has been installed, but before any flooring or framing work has commenced, and in the case of a slab foundation, before concrete is poured, certifying that the building under construction meets the yard and setback requirements of the Land Use By-law and the Alberta Building Code. - 5.8.2 A person to whom a development permit has been issued shall obtain, where applicable, from the appropriate authority permits relating to building, sewers, water mains, electricity and highways, and all other permits required in connections with the proposed development. - 5.8.3 The applicant shall be financially responsible during construction for any damage by the applicant, his servants, suppliers, agents, or contractors to any public property.
+The applicant shall repair, reinstate, or pay for the repair or reinstatement to original condition of any street, curbing, sidewalks, walkways, boulevard landscaping or trees, utility appurtenances and any other public facility or utility. - 5.8.4 Further to 5.8.3., as a condition of issuing a development permit, the Development Authority may require the applicant to post a \$10,000 bond to cover the cost of repairing roads and other municipal improvements damaged because of the work authorized in the permit. - 5.8.5 As a condition of issuing a development permit for major landscaping for new developments, the Development Authority will require the applicant to post a bond (up to \$10,000) to cover the cost of ensuring the landscaping is completed to the satisfaction of the Development Authority. - 5.8.6 As a condition of issuing a development permit for major landscaping for renovations, the Development Authority may require the applicant to post a bond (up to \$10,000) to cover the cost of ensuring the landscaping is completed to the satisfaction of the Development Authority.